 RWH: well, Texas always had its independent spirit.
 And the thing about Texas songwriters, all the these guys were writing their own songs from Blind Lemon Jefferson up to through Lighting Hopkins and Mance Lipsomce and then of course the Folk scene came in and Guy and Towns and Billy Joe Shaver and all of these guys, there was just that thing you wrote your own songs while in Nashville you’d sing other peoples songs and be on the radio and so there was this whole, its almost like a foundation in Texas that you have to be songwriter you have to write your own songs, the audience here is not gonna understand a cover band in ways. it was that big difference.
 It was a great environment to grow up in to because you had all these incredible songwriters that where just writing songs like nowhere else.
 They weren’t like any else, with Guy Clark –“Desperado Waiting on a Train”- or anything by Towns “Marie” or Billy Joe Shaver and so..
 There is something about the Texas thing that you know have this great independent spirit where you can write and not have someone look over your shoulder.
 You writing and nothing about the future of what you’re writing when you start off.
 When you’re young and you’re writing, I don’t think trying to a get a record deal or a publishing deal your just writing because you have this need within to express yourself through music and I think that was thing here in Texas all of these guys were songwriters rather than just country singers.

-RT: Referring back to what you mentioned about not thinking of the future when it comes to songwriting- at the end of the day, don’t want one to make both ends meet?
+RT: Referring back to what you mentioned about not thinking of the future when it comes to songwriting- at the end of the day, don’t one want to make both ends meet?